govinsprabhu/Advanced_line_dectection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
 In 3rd code cell in the notebook, you can find method  `gradient_color_transform`.
 Below is the brief summary

-    * Converted the image to gray and
-    * Applied Sobel transformation, with a threshold (20, 100) to get the sobel_x image
+  * Converted the image to gray and applied Sobel transformation, with a threshold (20, 100) to get the sobel_x image
   * Converted the image to HLS format, extracted the saturation part
-    * Applied the threshold (170, 255) to get the s_bianry part
+  * Applied the threshold (170, 255) on the saturation part to get the s_bianry part
   * combined sobel_x and s_binary part to get the image Below is the sample image as a result of the transformation

 ![alt text][image3]